 The Dean’s Behavioral Intervention Team (DBIT) is a team of representatives from multiple campus units that develops a comprehensive response to critical incidents and students of concern.
 DBIT is concerned with the health and well-being of students and the campus community, confidentiality and privacy issues, and respect for student rights and the rights of others in the community who are affected by a student’s behavior.
 The Dean’s Behavioral Intervention Team is situated within the Dean of Students Office in order to ensure comprehensive, coordinated, and consistent care and response to critical incidents and students of concern.
-DBIT discuss the following types of incidents:
+DBIT discusses the following types of incidents:

 - Complicated situations in which a student’s behavior creates a real or perceived danger to him/her or others in the community; threat(s) of harm to self or others